uyentttran/uyentrantt/README.md

 🌱 Before 2019, I worked across Vietnam, Thailand, and Myanmar, assessing value chains in coffee, tea, fruits, and vegetables — with different focuses on water-saving irrigation, organic farming, and agrochemical traceability.

 📍 Since 2019, I’ve been based in Germany, where I completed a M.Sc. in Agricultural Science & Resource Management in the Tropics and Subtropics.
-Currently, I’m pursuing a PhD in the Economics of Sustainable Land Use & Bioeconomy at the University of Bonn.
+Currently, I’m pursuing a PhD in Agricultural Economics at the University of Bonn.

 🔍 **Research Focus**